Quantum Liouville Cosmology: Path integral for Liouville one-point functions

 Due to the conformal invariance, $g \cdot \varphi_\ast$, with $\varphi_\ast$ the reference solution \eqref{eq:varphi_saddle}, is a saddle point for any $g \in \mathrm{PSL}(2, \mathbb{R})$.
 However, $\varphi_\ast$ is invariant under the $\mathrm{U}(1)$ isometries $g(z) = e^{\ii \alpha} z$ of the saddle so there is a distinct Liouville saddle point only for each coset $g \mathrm{U}(1)$.
 The zero modes are, thus, dealt with by introducing collective coordinates and integrating over the moduli space of saddles $\mathrm{PSL}(2, \mathbb{R})/\mathrm{U}(1)$.
 Since the on-shell action is invariant, it need not be included in the integral and we focus on

 where, as above, $z_0$ is the point of insertion.
 The measure on the coset space is obtained by disintegrating a bi-invariant Haar measure on $\mathrm{PSL}(2, \mathbb{R})$.
-Its normalisation is fixed by demanding that it agrees with the path integral measure for the fluctuations when evaluated at the identity or, equivalently, can be chosen arbitrarily as long as the corresponding Jacobian is included.
+Its normalization is fixed by demanding that it agrees with the path integral measure for the fluctuations when evaluated at the identity or, equivalently, can be chosen arbitrarily as long as the corresponding Jacobian is included.
 Note that the moduli space is noncompact.
 Hence, without an insertion, the integral would diverge.

 The integrand can be simplified by using that the measure is left-invariant and judiciously choosing a group element to act with.
-A general element of $\mathrm{PSL}(2, \mathbb{R})$ acting on the disk can be parametrised as
+A general element of $\mathrm{PSL}(2, \mathbb{R})$ acting on the disk can be parametrized as

-which is a composition of a rotation parametrized by $\alpha$ and a `special conformal' transformation that maps the origin to $w$.
+which is a composition of a rotation parametrized by $\alpha$ and a \enquote{special conformal} transformation that maps the origin to $w$.
 With this parametrization, one readily computes the bi-invariant Haar measure (up to an arbitrary normalization)

 Using the left-invariance of the measure, the integral is

 where $g_0$ is any conformal transformation that maps the origin to $z_0$ and the condition on $a$ is needed for the integral to converge.

 The integral above is not the full contribution to the one-point function since we used an arbitrary normalization of the measure.
 To compensate, we should include a Jacobian.
 Linearizing the group element \eqref{eq:PSL2R_element} around the identity, the holomorphic part of the vector field generating the transformation is